St. John's University (New York City): Further expansion (1999–present)

-Long Island Graduate Center.
-After selling the Oakdale campus, St. John's established the Long Island Graduate Center in 2017 in Hauppauge, NY (Long Island).
-The campus offers programs at the master, advanced certificate, and doctoral levels.

 Other notable events

-The St. John's University strike of 1966-1967 was a protest by faculty at the university which began on January 4, 1966, and ended in June 1967.
+The St. John's University strike of 1966–1967 was a protest by faculty at the university which began on January 4, 1966, and ended in June 1967.
 The strike began after 31 faculty members were dismissed in the fall of 1965 without due process, dismissals which some felt were a violation of the professors' academic freedom.
 The strike ended without any reinstatements, but led to the widespread unionization of public college faculty in the New York City area.
-In 1970 arbitrators ruled that the university had not acted improperly.
+In 1970, arbitrators ruled that the university had not acted improperly.

-In 2010 federal prosecutors arrested Cecilia Chang, dean of the school's Institute of Asian Studies, and charged her with embezzling money from the university, bribing students with scholarships in exchange for forced labor, tax evasion, and false statements to federal agents.
+In 2010, federal prosecutors arrested Cecilia Chang, dean of the school's Institute of Asian Studies, and charged her with embezzling money from the university, bribing students with scholarships in exchange for forced labor, tax evasion, and false statements to federal agents.
 Chang, a graduate-school alumna from Taiwan who naturalized in 1989, began directing the Asian Center and acted as a fundraiser in 1977.
 On Monday, November 5, 2012, she testified in her own trial and committed suicide at age 59 the next day.
 Anne Hendershot of Crisis Magazine wrote that the information revealed that described Chang giving material benefits to other members of the administration was "even more damaging to the reputation of St. John's University."

 Organization and administration

-St. John's University is a Roman Catholic non-profit organization controlled by privately appointed board of trustees which is chosen by the Vincentian order.
-The Very Rev. Brian J. Shanley, O.P., is the 18th and current president of the university, and the Very Rev. Aidan R. Rooney, C.M., is the executive vice president.
+St. John's University is a Catholic non-profit organization controlled by privately appointed board of trustees which is chosen by the Vincentian order.
+Brian J. Shanley is the 18th and current president of the university.